Code-Institute-Submissions/ck00lman-kool-styles/README.md

 1. As a user of the ecommerce website, a user would like to be able to browse through various products.
 2. As a user, he/she should be able to query/search for products, either by sorting categories or in a search bar.
 3. As a user, he/she should be able to view product details(image, description, attributes/options, etc.) when selected.
-4. A user should be able to add a product to the shopping cart and checkout whenever they choose to.
+4. A user should be able to add a product to the shopping bag and checkout whenever they choose to.
+5. A user should be able to add a product from their favorites whenever they choose to.
-5. A user should also be able to remove products from the shopping bag and/or favorites.
+6. A user should also be able to remove products from the shopping bag and/or favorites.
-6. A user should see immediately what product they have just added to their shopping bag, what they've removed, total product count and the grand total.
+7. A user should see immediately what product they have just added to their shopping bag, what they've removed, total product count and the grand total.

+### Admin/Staff eCommerce Option
+1. As a Admin/Staff of the ecommerce website, they should be able to have CRUD functionalities, from the website view for quick editing or deletion.

 ## Wireframes
 The wireframes for this project can be found [here](https://github.com/ck00lman/kool-styles/blob/master/wireframes.pdf).

 ## Kool Styles Functionalities & Features (Home Page)

-* Navigation Bar
+###  Navigation Bar
 - At the top of the homepage, user will find the navbar, which will facilitate navigationt of the website.
-User will be able to Register or Login/Logout, see their Favorites, Shopping Bag and Search for products. pages and also the shopping cart page.
+User will be able to Register or Login/Logout, see their Favorites, Shopping Bag and Search for products.

 * A simplistic approach in which the user is presented a clean and modern home page.
 - The User is greeted with a background image, welcome text and shop styles button, allowing the user to navigate to the products page.

-b.
 Features that allow users to navigate to other pages
-* At the top of the homepage, there is a navbar to allow users to navigate to Directory, Product Category and SignUp or Login/Logout pages and also the shopping cart page.
+* At the top of the homepage, there is a navbar to allow users to navigate to Home, All Products, Category, Register, Bag, Favorites.

-c.
 Features that allow users to view shopping bag and favorites.
-* On the right of the navigation bar, there is a favorites and a shopping bag icon which navigates to the user's favorites or shopping cart contents.
+* On the right of the navigation bar, there is a favorites and a shopping bag icon which navigates to the user's favorites or shopping bag contents.

 ### Products Page
 Search Feature